danielabar/meblog/src/markdown/gatsby-unit-testing.md

 Many Gatsby sites will have an `<SEO>` component that gets included in every page.
 It uses a static query to get the site's metadata such as title, description, url, etc. (defined in `gatsby-config.js`), and also accepts properties to override these.
 Then it uses `react-helmet` to output meta tags for site description, image, url, and also the social sharing tags so that nice looking cards can be generated on the various social media platforms when someone shares a link to your site.

-A full discussion of how to build this component is out of scope for this article as I just want to focus on how to test it, but take a look at [this article](https://www.gatsbyjs.com/docs/add-seo-component/) on the Gatsby site for more information on building an SEO component.
-Mine looks something like this:
+A full discussion of how to build this component is out of scope for this post as I just want to focus on how to test it, but the Gatsby docs have a step-by-step [guide](https://www.gatsbyjs.com/docs/add-seo-component/) on how to do this.
+For example:

 ```js
 // src/components/SEO.js